-The independent auditor's report in respect of the Bank's 2013 Audited Financial Statements and independent auditor's review report in respect of the June 2014 Unaudited Financial Statements are qualified and contain an emphasis of matter.
+The independent auditor's reports in respect of the Bank's 2013 Audited Financial Statements and 2014 Audited Financial Statements, respectively, are qualified and contain an emphasis of matter.
+The independent auditor's review conclusion in respect of the Bank's June 2015 Unaudited Financial Statements contains an emphasis of matter.

-The independent auditor's report in respect of the Bank's 2013 Audited Financial Statements is qualified with respect to (a) the inability of the Bank to apply the requirements of IFRS as a result of the bail-in of uninsured deposits, subordinated securities and other products of the Bank pursuant to the Recapitalisation in 2013 due to the specific conditions and uncertainties that existed at the time of the transaction and (b) for any adjustments that could have been determined to be necessary had the auditors been able to satisfy themselves as to the fair value of the ordinary shares issued as a result of the bail-in of uninsured deposits, subordinated securities and other products of the Recapitalisation in 2013 and as the consideration for the acquisition of certain assets and liabilities of Laiki Bank.
-The Group's equity and financial position were not affected by the transactions giving rise to the above qualifications.
+The independent auditor's report in respect of the Bank's 2013 Audited Financial Statements is qualified with respect to (a) the inability of the Bank to apply the requirements of IFRS for the bail-in of uninsured deposits and debt securities pursuant to the Recapitalisation due to the specific conditions and uncertainties that existed at the time of the transaction and (b) any adjustments that could have been determined to be necessary to the consolidated income statement had the auditors been able to satisfy themselves as to the fair value of the ordinary shares issued for the Group's Recapitalisation through the bail-in of uninsured deposits and debt securities and for the consideration transferred for the acquisition of certain assets and liabilities of the Laiki Bank.
+The Group's equity and financial position were not affected by the accounting of these transactions giving rise to these qualifications.
 For a discussion of the resolution of Laiki Bank and the Recapitalisation, see "Restructuring of the Bank and Laiki Bank".

-In relation to the Recapitalisation, under IFRS, the difference between the carrying amount of the financial liabilities (i.e., uninsured deposits, subordinated securities and other products of the Bank) extinguished and the consideration paid (i.e., shares issued by the Bank), should have been recognised as a profit or loss.
+In relation to the Recapitalisation, under IFRS, the difference between the carrying amount of the financial liabilities (i.e., uninsured deposits, subordinated securities and other products of the Bank) extinguished and the fair value of the consideration paid (i.e., shares issued by the Bank), should have been recognised in profit or loss.
 Because the Bank was not able to establish a reliable measure of the fair value of the ordinary shares issued pursuant to the Recapitalisation as a result of the suspension from trading of the ordinary shares of the Bank, the unavailability of financial information and the continued negotiations between the Government and the Troika that resulted in the MoU and EAP, the Bank assigned a fair value to the ordinary shares issued by reference to the carrying value of uninsured deposits, subordinated securities and other products of the Bank extinguished pursuant to the Recapitalisation.

-In relation to the ordinary shares issued to Laiki Bank in compensation for its assets and liabilities transferred to the Bank, in accordance with IFRS 3 'Business Combinations', the cost of an acquisition is measured as the fair value of the aggregate consideration transferred measured at acquisition date and the amount of any non-controlling interests in the acquiree.
+In relation to the ordinary shares issued to Laiki Bank as compensation for its assets and liabilities acquired by the Bank, in accordance with IFRS 3 "Business Combinations", the cost of an acquisition is measured as the fair value of the aggregate consideration transferred measured at acquisition date and the amount of any non-controlling interests in the acquiree.
 Due to the specific conditions under which this transaction took place, as a result of the suspension from trading of the ordinary shares of the Bank, the unavailability of financial information and the continued negotiations between the Government and the Troika that resulted in the MoU and EAP, the Bank was not able to establish a reliable measure of the fair value of the ordinary shares issued at the date of this transaction.
 By analogy to other standards that deal with the exchange of assets, the Bank has concluded that it was appropriate to determine the fair value of the consideration transferred by reference to the fair value of the individually identifiable assets and liabilities acquired for which a reliable fair value could be established.
-As a result of the above accounting treatment, no profit or loss arises from these transactions.
+As a result of the above accounting treatments, no profit or loss arises from these transactions.